-- Listen carefully to what is said - Avoid showing shock or disbelief - Observe the child's demeanour - Find an appropriate opportunity to explain that the information will need to be shared with others.
+- · Listen carefully to what is said - Avoid showing shock or disbelief - Observe the child's demeanour - Find an appropriate opportunity to explain that the information will need to be shared on a need to know basis.
 They will not promise to keep the information confidential or a 'secret' - Allow the child to continue at her/his own pace and not interrupt if the child is freely recalling events.
 They will not stop him/her in order to find a 'witness' as this could inhibit the child from saying more - Avoid asking questions or pressing for more information.
 Ask for clarification only.
 If questions are necessary they should be framed an open manner and not 'lead' the child in any way: Tell me....
 Explain....
-Describe... - Reassure the child, if necessary, that s/he has done the right thing by talking about it - Explain what will happen next and with whom the information will be shared - Not ask the child to repeat the disclosure to anyone else in school - including the DSL or ask him/her or any other children who were present to write a written account or 'statement'
+Describe... - Reassure the child, if necessary, that s/he has done the right thing by talking about it - Explain what will happen next and with whom the information will be shared - Not ask the child to repeat the disclosure to anyone else in school - including the DSL.
+A child may be asked to write an account after discussion with the MASH, police or LADO.